 You should always monitor local weather broadcasts for up-to-the-minute information.
 Download KVUE's app for the latest forecast and to track radar 24/7: kvue.com/app.

 You should also make sure you have phone numbers for family, work, roadside services and your auto insurance provider.
 Having these programmed in your cellphone is important, but it would also be a good idea to have them written down somewhere in case your phone dies and you need to use a landline.

-If you need to drive when the roads are icy, follow these tips:
+If roads become icy but you need to drive, follow these tips:

 - Drop speeds down below the speed limit.
 Those are set at normal weather conditions, not winter weather ones

 - Keep three times the typical distance away from another vehicle

 - Be cautious on overpasses, ramps and bridges – all areas that tend to freeze first

 - If your vehicle begins to slide, TxDOT recommends easing off the gas pedal or brakes and steering into the direction of the skid until the driver regains control